I. Molecular evolution

 Comparative genomics and phylogenetics help discover numerous new phenomena: regulatory elements, protein domains, recruitment of domains to new biological processes, viral elements, sequence motifs, etc. Microorganisms that live in extreme environments have developed various unique molecular strategies to adapt to such conditions.
 These mechanisms and in particular enzymes encoded in the genomes of these organisms find important industrial, medical and research application (for example, thermostable Taq polymerase)

-As a graduate student I went on an expedition to Kamchatka in order to collect samples from the habitats with extreme conditions to study how genomes of the extremophilic microorganisms are organized.
+As a graduate student I went on an expedition to Kamchatka to collect samples from the habitats with extreme conditions to study how genomes of the extremophilic microorganisms are organized.
 I studied genomes and encoded metabolic pathways of archaea and bacteria isolated from such harsh environments as boiling acidic springs (ref1, ref2, ref3, ref4) and hypersaline soda lakes (ref5, ref6) and uncovered unusual metabolic adaptations of these organisms.
 In one of such projects my analysis enabled identification and description of two new classes of bacteria, Chitinivibrionia (ref5) and Chitinispirillia (ref6), within the Fibrobacteres phylum.
 Genomes deposited to NCBI: Vulcanisaeta moutnovskia 768-28 Chitinivibrio alkaliphilus ACht1 Chitinispirillum alkaliphilum Acht6-1 Pyrobaculum ferrireducens 1860 Thermoproteus uzoniensis 768-20 Fervidicoccus fontis Kam940 |

 Enzymes